MoonLight314/MoonLight314.github.io/_posts/2021-05-01-Tensorflow_Input_Pipeline_EN.md

     Number of batches in test:  100

-* 위 Code를 보시면, Train / Val.
-Dataset에 batch / cache / prefetch를 차례로 적용한 것을 알 수 있습니다.
+* As looking at the code above, you can see that batch / cache / prefetch were applied in order to both of Train / Val dataset.

 <br>